 Genesis 3:15 is God’s first promise of Jesus Christ.

-In the garden, God did not promise to send an angel to rescue us.
+In the garden, on that fateful day when sin entered the world, God did not promise to send an angel to rescue us.
 Nor did he simply snap his fingers and destroy the serpent instantly.
 None of that would do.
 Humanity must be rescued by a human.
 Our hero must be one of us.
 Why?
 Because our sin debt will require a substitute.
 Someone to take our place.
 And only a human could substitute for humanity.
 Only a human could pay for human sin.
 Only an image bearer could restore the image of God in us.

-But we still have a couple problems.
-First, how could a person defeat evil when evil is now woven into the very souls of all humanity?
-And second, how can a human sacrificially forgive humanity?
+But this verse still leaves us with a couple of questions.
+First, how could a human defeat evil when evil is now woven into the very souls of all humanity?
+And second, how can a human forgive a sin that was committed against God himself?
 Adam and Eve’s sin was an offense against God.
 So only God can forgive Adam and Eve.
 And your sin is an offense against God.
 So only God can forgive you.
 You see forgiveness only works when the offended party agrees to sacrificially pay the penalty or debt of the offender.
 Our common rebellion with Adam and Eve leaves us owing God our very lives.
 Therefore, only God is powerful and pure enough to conquer sin and death, and only God could forgive humanity’s debt by paying for it himself.
 Anything else would be unjust.
 Anything else would be impossible.

 Here’s what we’re left with – only a human can pay our sin debt, and only God can pay our sin debt.
 This is the hero we need.
 A hero that is not only human, but divine.
 We need a God-man to restore our human nature by sharing with us his divine nature.
-And that is exactly who God sent.
-Himself.
+And that is exactly the hero God sent to us – himself.

 Galatians 4:4-5.
 4 But when the fullness of time had come, God sent forth his Son, born of woman, born under the law,5 to redeem those who were under the law, so that we might receive adoption as sons.

 “To live is Christ” means humanity’s son-ship is restored.
 Our debt is paid.
 Our sin forgiven.
 Our hero has done it.
-In allowing himself to be bruised for us, he has bruised the evil one.
+In allowing himself to be bruised for us, he has bruised forever the head of the evil one.
 The fatal blow has been dealt.
 And as our serpent-enemy faces certain death, we the sons and daughters of God face certain life.
 Life forever with our hero, Jesus.